kind3r/ttlock-sdk-js/README.md

 - Pairing the lock can sometimes fail.
 It is recommended to pair the lock before installing it on the door so you can use the button on the back to factory reset it.
 - BLE signal is generaly bad, at least combined with the PI 3.
 Sometimes commands fail because of this (presumption).
 - Editing validity intervals of fingerprints and IC Cards does not work. *Perhaps it is required to remove and re-add*.
-- Some commands always have a bad CRC.
+- Some commands always have a bad CRC (added option to auto-ignore bad CRC if all 3 retry attempts have the same result).
 - The SDK only works with locks that use the V3 protocol for communication.

 ## Gateway option